ElvinEfendi/lua-resty-global-throttle/README.md

 # lua-resty-global-throttle

 A general throttle implementation for Openresty.
 It can be used to throttle any action let it be a request or a function call.
+Currently only approximate sliding window rate limiting is implemented.

 First require the module: